Feeding your senior cat

 Changes with their metabolism and digestive system can affect how your cat processes and absorbs food, which can also lead to weight loss.
 If you notice a change in their eating habits, speak to your vet as a decreased appetite could signal an underlying health problem.

 If your vet is confident that there’s no medical reason for their loss of appetite, you can try a few simple techniques yourself to encourage them to eat.
 For example, try warming the food to room temperature, or adding a small amount of a strong smelling/tasting treat, such as a spoonful of tuna to each meal.
 Varying the flavour and texture of the food may also help.
 Make sure the food is easily accessible, particularly if your senior cat has trouble getting around.

 Before changing your senior cat’s diet, speak to your vet.
 They’ll make sure that they are on the best feeding plan to suit their needs and also advise you how to make changes to their diet as easily as possible.

 Purina brands for senior cats

-Several leading Purina brands offer formulas specifically developed to meet the needs of older cats, each the result of the very latest scientific advances in quality, taste and nutrition.
+Several Purina brands offer formulas specifically developed to meet the needs of older cats.
+Click any brand to learn more.